-We have entered into substantially similar written employment agreements with each of our current and former named executive officers.
+We have entered into substantially similar written employment agreements with each of our current and former named executive officers, except for differences in the amounts of compensation payment and equity grants.
 The main purpose of these agreements is to protect the company from business risks such as competition for the executives' service, loss of confidentiality or trade secrets, and solicitation of our other employees, and to define our right to terminate the employment relationship.
 Each of these employment agreements can be terminated by either party at any time.
 Each employment agreement was individually negotiated, so there are some variations in the terms among executive officers.
 Generally speaking, however, the employment agreements provide for termination and severance benefits that the Compensation Committee believes are consistent with industry practices for similarly situated executives.
 The Compensation Committee believes that the termination and severance benefits help the company retain the named executive officers by providing them with a competitive employment arrangement and compensation for termination of their employment by us without "cause."